linkeddatacenter/ezclassifier.com/content/en/docs/Getting started/_index.md

 ## Let's see an example
 Suppose you need to categorize a set of texts that contain mixed references to cats, actors, dogs, and other things that don't matter.

 You will need a CSV file containing a few examples.
-In this file, each example corresponds to a row that provides two fields:
+In this file, each example corresponds to a row that provides at least two fields:
 - **prototype**: a text that exemplifies a typical element in the category specified in the second field
 - **class**: a short text that represent a category name